Jaded-Encoding-Thaumaturgy/muxtools/README.md

 ## Installation

-Git is always the most updated one obviously but I can't guarantee that everything is a in a working state.
+Git is always the most updated one obviously but I can't guarantee that everything is in a working state.

 You can also grab the lastest stable ish versions from pip.